How much does it cost to make a professional video?

 Firstly, let’s eliminate things that do not impact the cost:

 1. Duration.
 It hardly ever matters that a video is 1 minute or 3 minutes long.
-Unless it’s an animation or an interview that needs a lot of cuts, the work necessary to create an awesome video is not affected by its expected duration.
+Unless it’s an animation or an interview that needs a lot of cuts, the work necessary to create an awesome video is not much affected by its expected duration.

 2. Purpose.
 Whether it’s a promotional, instructional, Kickstarter, or any other type of a video, typically it doesn’t determine the cost.
 (Fields of use – yes.
 If it’s a TV Commercial, the copyrights of actors and purchased media may be even 10x higher than any other video.)